lu-617/Tblog.githun.io/README.md

-this project is power by @jekyllrb, please click https://github.com/barryclark/jekyll-now to continues
+this project is power by @jekyllrb, <br>
+please click https://github.com/barryclark/jekyll-now to continues. <br>